 Mini library with books donated from the public.

-At 8.30PM, we entered the theatre, which looked like an auditorium with colourful seats.
+At 8.30PM, we entered the theatre, which looked like an auditorium with colorful seats.
 There was a small screen at the top which ran subtitles.

 The play tells of a rich, spoiled boy, Oliver Barrett, and poor music student Jennifer Cavilleri, whose paths cross in the most unlikely way.
 They eventually marry against Oliver’s family’s wishes, and Jennifer gives up her lifelong dream of a scholarship in Paris in order to put Oliver through law school.
 He eventually graduates, lands himself a job and the happy couple move to New York to start their new life together.
 But as usual, fate has other plans…